 In connection with the Business Combination a Public Shareholder, together with any affiliate of such shareholder or any other person with whom such shareholder is acting in concert or as a "group" (as defined under Section 13 of the Exchange Act), will be restricted from seeking conversion of its shares with respect to more than an aggregate of 15% of the shares sold in the IPO.
 Andina believes the restriction described above will discourage shareholders from accumulating large blocks of shares, and subsequent attempts by such holders to use their ability to convert their shares as a means to force us or Andina's management to purchase their shares at a significant premium to the then-current market price or on other undesirable terms.
-Absent this provision, a Public Shareholder holding more than an aggregate of 15% of the shares sold in the IPO could threaten to exercise its conversion rights against an initial business combination if such holder's shares are not purchased by us or Andina's management at a premium to the then-current market price or on other undesirable terms.
-By limiting Andina's shareholders' ability to convert no more than 15% of the shares sold in the IPO, Andina believes that it will limit the ability of a small group of shareholders to unreasonably attempt to block Andina's ability to complete Andina's initial business combination, particularly in connection with an initial business combination with a target that requires as a closing condition that Andina has a minimum net worth or a certain amount of cash.
-However, we would not be restricting Andina's shareholders' ability to vote all of their shares (including all shares held by those shareholders that hold more than 15% of the shares sold in the IPO) for or against Andina's initial business combination.
+Absent this provision, a Public Shareholder's shares are not purchased by us or Andina's management at a premium to the then-current market price or on other undesirable terms.
+By limiting Andina's shareholders' ability to convert no more than 15% of the shares sold in the IPO, Andina believes that it will limit the ability of a small group of shareholders to unreasonably attempt to block Andina's ability to complete Andina's initial business combination, particularly in connection with an initial business combination with a target that requires as a closing condition that Andina has a minimum net worth or a certain amount of the shares sold in the IPO) for or against Andina's initial business combination.